 - Butter two 9x5 inch loaf pans or use vegetable spray.

-- Mix yeast, a pinch of sugar, and ¼ cup warm water in the bowl of the stand mixer, and let stand until foamy, about 3 minutes.
+- Stir 1 tablespoon yeast, 1 teaspoon sugar, and ¼ cup warm water in the bowl of the stand mixer (or a large mixing bowl if making it by hand, which is a bit laborious), and let stand until foamy, about 3 minutes.

-- Add the sweet potato purée, buttermilk, oil, sugar, egg, zest, and 1 cup of flour to the yeast mixture and mix with the paddle attachment until it's all integrated.
+- Add 1 cup sweet potato purée, 1 cup buttermilk, 3 tablespoons oil, 3 tablespoons sugar, 1 egg, ½ teaspoon lemon zest and 1 cup flour to the yeast mixture and mix with the paddle attachment until it's all integrated.

-- Change to the dough hook attachment and mix at medium speed, adding half a cup flour at a time, until the dough starts to combine and come together.
+- In the stand mixer: change to the dough hook attachment and mix at medium speed, adding ½ cup flour at a time until the dough starts to come together.
 The dough will be slightly sticky and not completely clear the sides of the bowl.
-Be careful not to add too much flour or you will end up with a dry dough.
+Be careful not to add too much flour, or you will end up with a dry dough.
+By hand: stir with a spoon and add ½ cup flour at a time until the dough starts to come together and you can no longer stir.
+Transfer to a lightly floured counter and knead 7-8 minutes until the dough comes together but is still slightly sticky to the touch but can be kneaded.
+It might take you longer.

-- Transfer to an oiled bowl, cover with plastic wrap and let rise in a draft-free place until doubled, about 1 ½ hours.
-Check at half-hour intervals to see how much it's rising.
-If the room is warm it might take less.
+- Place the dough in an oiled bowl, large enough so it can double in size comfortably, cover with plastic wrap and let rise in a draft-free place until doubled, about 1 ½ hours.
+Check at 1 hour to see how much it's growing.
+If the room is warm, it might take less.
+If it's cold and the dough hasn't risen much, take it to a warmer place or wrap it in a blanket or sweater (yes).

-- Transfer to a lightly floured board.
+- Deflate the dough gently in the bowl with your closed fist.
+Transfer to a lightly floured board.
 The dough will be less sticky.
+Deflate gently again with your fingers.

-- Deflate gently and roll (lightly flour the rolling pin) make a rectangle about ¼ inch thick.
-You might need to let it rest a few minutes between rolls to get it to the right thickness as it might be slightly elastic and shrink back.
+- Using a lightly floured rolling pin, make a rectangle about ¼ inch thick.
+You might need to let it rest a few minutes between rolls to get it to the right thickness, as it might be elastic and shrink back.
 But you will be able to roll it a bit further with each resting period.

 - Brush evenly with melted butter and sprinkle with the spiced sugar.
 It might seem like a lot but the result is wonderful.
 Carefully start rolling from the long side, as you would a cinnamon roll, trying to get a fairly tight rope.